 What are transition words?

-The most basic transition words are conjunctions.
+Conjunctions are the most basic of transitional words.
 They join words, phrases, or clauses together.
-Good examples of this are words like “and,” “but” and “or” as they connect two sentences together:
+Good examples are words like “and”, “but” and “or”.

 - I drove to school, and I got there just in time.

-- I drove home, but I was still late for dinner.
+- I drove home, but was still late for dinner.

 As you can see in the examples above, the conjunctions serve different purposes.